Benchmarking of Quantum Protocols: Benchmarking of quantum money protocol

 \subsection{Simulation results}

 We use NetSquid to simulate the quantum money protocol explained above.
 In particular, our goal is to investigate the effect of quantum memory and measurement error on the performance of this protocol.
 Hence, we do not consider any source of loss.
 Simulation parameters are chosen based on currently achievable hardware parameters in nitrogen-vacancy (NV) center implementation.
-We assume T1T2 noise model with $T_1=10~{\rm hours}$ and $T_2=1{\rm s}$ \cite{coopmans2021netsquid}.
+We assume T1T2 noise model with $T_1=10~{\rm hours}$ and $T_2=1{\rm s}$ \cite{coopmans2021netsquid}, {where $T_1$ and $T_2$ denote the decay time constant of the quantum memory and the decoherence time constant of the quantum memory, respectively}.
 Measurement error has been modelled with $p_1=0.05$ and $p_2=0.005$, where $p_1$ is the probability that a measurement result $0$ is flipped to $1$, and $p_2$ is the probability that a measurement result $1$ is flipped to $0$ \cite{coopmans2021netsquid}.

 To evaluate the performance of the system, in the first step we obtain the parameter $c$ by simulation.
 The parameter $c$ is then used to calculate the security bounds for $P_{\rm correct}$ and $P_{\rm forge}$.
 To obtain $c$ by simulation, a block of $10000$ qubit pairs is sent and the simulation is repeated ten times to achieve better accuracy.
 The parameter $c$ is then given by $N_{\rm valid}/N_{\rm detected}$, where $N_{\rm valid}$ is the number of valid outcomes corresponding to the qubits in the chosen basis, and $N_{\rm detected}$ denotes the number of detected outcomes corresponding to the qubits in the chosen basis.